pdubz-sudo/event-statistics-REST-API/README.md

 The generated statistics tracked the events and returned standard deviation, average load per year, minimum year, and maximum year.
 The results were then returned through HTTP in JSON using a REST API which was built using Flask.

 *Note: there is a graph that will pop-up.
 The graph window MUST be closed in order to continue the code and make the API.
+Additionally, years 1995 and 2015 were taken out of the generated statistics because the data was not collected for the whole year and year 1995 had almost no data entries.

 The code is written in Python.
 To run the program you can use must install pandas, matplotlib, collections, and Flask with the following commands: